CMUChimpsLab/CrowdsourcingApp/README.md

 - Display activities of other users.
 - Get alerted whenever a user enters or leaves a location for a task.

-## Creating How to Create an APK
+## How to Create an APK

-- Create new build configuration with task `assemble`
+- Create a new build configuration with task `assemble`
+- Run the new build configuration to create the APK
 - Compiled APK will be located at `app/build/outputs/apk/app-debug.apk`

 ## Issues